 Contact the Student Support Services Manager

 Counselling, Health and Wellbeing Officer

 Along with providing the in-house counselling service and drop in appointments; The Counselling, Health and Wellbeing Officer runs events and promotions to improve the general wellbeing of all students.
-The weekly Well Wednesdays promotion provides alternative ideas of things to do with your Wednesday afternoon and keep a look out for RAU participation in national campaigns such as Time to Talk day (raising awareness of Mental Health issues) and University’s Mental Health and Wellbeing day.
+So keep a look out for RAU participation in national campaigns such as Time to Talk day (raising awareness of Mental Health issues) and University’s Mental Health and Wellbeing day.